TonySac/Ender3NG-Build/software_install-CANBUS.md

 ---

+{: .notice }
+:loudspeaker: This is considered an advance configuration and assumes some underlying knowledge of Linux/Raspberry Pi OS and Klipper.

 > Special thanks to [Esoterical's CANBUS Guide](https://canbus.esoterical.online) and [Zippy's CANBus Your Pico](https://github.com/rootiest/zippy_guides/blob/main/guides/pico_can.md).

 <img src="/assets/ebb36.png" width="200" />{: .float-right}{: .ml-3}

 CANbus is communication protocol that only uses 2 wires.
 Most commonly in 3D printers it is used to connect a second MCU, often a toolhead board, to the main controller.
 This is exactly the use case I have set up.
 I am running a [BTT EBB36](https://github.com/bigtreetech/EBB) mounted on my toolhead.
 All of the toolhead electronics (hotend, thermistor, fans, LEDs, extruder motor, bed probe, etc.) are connected to that board.
 The board is then connected to my main MCU using 2 wires and a CAN transceiver.
 The board does also require 2 wires for power.
 So now all of my toolhead electronics and managed using only 4 wires back to my electronics case.

-This is considered an advanced configuration.
-It is worth noting the EBB36 can be connected in USB mode and does not require the use of CANbus.
+> It is worth noting the EBB36 can be connected in USB mode and does not require the use of CANbus.
 Additionally, other boards are available and there are some other ways to run CANbus on a 3D printer.
 This covers using a BTT SKR Mini E3 V3 as a USB to CAN bridge along with a cheap CAN transceiver to communicate with the EBB36.
 Klipper then connects to all of these devices using CAN rather than USB.

-{: .tip }
+{: .notice }
-:bulb: All of the CAN devices must be correctly wired and powered for this to work.
-See the section on [wiring](/electronics-wiring.html) for inspiration.
+:loudspeaker: All of the CAN devices must be correctly wired and powered for this to work.
+See the section on [electonics & wiring](/electronics.html) for inspiration.

 # Build the CAN Network